craigmckeachie/handsonreact.com/docs/24-ReactReduxThunk.md

 ## Notes

 - When dealing with this much code in one file make sure things are defined before they are used.
-- For example, `List` would be undefined if you tried to connect it before it was defined further down in `main.jsx`.
+- For example, `List` would be undefined if you tried to connect it before it was defined further down in `main.js`.